-The level of global funding for government and academic research remains uncertain.
 While many of our customers receive funding from government agencies to purchase our products or services, we are lessening our dependency on government funding.
-In fiscal 2012, approximately 30% of our total revenue came from applied market customers including customers in the clinical, consumer, translational, and agriculture segments who are not reliant on government agencies for funding, and it is our strategy to diversify our customer base to increase further the portion of our revenue from applied market customers over time.
-However, we estimate that less than one-third of our total revenue is derived, directly or indirectly, from funding provided by the U.S. National Institute of Health (NIH).
-In fiscal 2012, the NIH budget increased 1% as compared to fiscal 2011 levels.
-NIH funding from October 1, 2012 to March 31, 2013 was subject to a continuing resolution while funding for the remainder of 2013 is subject to sequester provisions of the Budget Control Act of 2011, which includes a 5% reduction to the NIH budget.
+In Q2 2013, approximately 40% of our total revenue came from applied market customers including customers in the clinical, consumer, translational, and agriculture segments who are not reliant on government agencies for funding, and it is our strategy to diversify our customer base to increase further the portion of our revenue from applied market customers over time.
+We estimate that less than 30% of our total revenue is derived, directly or indirectly, from funding provided by the U.S. National Institute of Health (NIH).
+NIH funding from October 1, 2012 to March 31, 2013 was subject to a continuing resolution while funding for the second half of the 2013 U.S. fiscal year is subject to sequester provisions of the Budget Control Act of 2011, which includes a 5% reduction to the NIH budget.
+The 2014 NIH budget is currently under discussion.
 We believe that allocations within the NIH budget will continue to favor genetic analysis tools generally and, in particular, research programs that utilize next-generation sequencing.